Dichotomic probability representation of quantum states

-We notice that all matrices we build are rank-one Hermitian matrices of trace one.
+We notice that states we build are rank-one Hermitian operators of trace one.

-The identification of the probability distribution with the diagonal of the matrix associated with a given vector $ | \psi\rangle$ shows also that the association disregards all ``off-diagonal'' elements, i.e., not only rank-one matrices but also matrices with higher rank, as long as the diagonal is unchanged, will give rise to the same probability distribution.
+The identification of the probability distribution with the diagonal of the matrix associated with a given vector $ | \psi\rangle$ shows also that the association disregards all ``off-diagonal'' elements, i.e., not only rank-one operators but also states of higher rank, as long as the diagonal is unchanged, will give rise to the same probability distribution.

 The probability distributions associated with every vector by means of different bases are called tomograms; indeed, tomography consists of reconstructing the state when a sufficient set (a ``quorum'') of tomograms is provided.
 Such tomograms of spin states were studied, e.g., in~\cite{Weigert1,Weigert2}.
 The spin tomography was discussed in~\cite{TombesiPLA,DodPLA}; see also the review~\cite{Paini}.